bkkkk/bkkkk.github.io/_posts/2015-01-11-thesis-tables-tables-and-more-tables.markdown

 date: 2015-01-12
 ---

+*This post is part of my thesis tutorials series.
+You can find the rest of the posts [here](http://bkkkk.github.io/thesis.html)*

+# Making better tables

 The role of a table is to help you **convince the reader** of the point you are trying to make.
 Good tables make for happy examiners, and happy examiners give you PhDs so it's well worth pleasing them.

 # To tab or not to tab